Ceramic Coatings Explained: The Science Behind the Shine

 When applied:

-The liquid spreads evenly across the surface.
+The liquid spreads evenly across the surface

-Solvents begin to flash off.
+Solvents begin to flash off

-SiO₂ molecules crosslink.
+SiO₂ molecules crosslink

-A hardened nano-ceramic layer forms.
+A hardened ceramic layer forms

 Extremely smooth